I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 improvement etc but I have yet to try that.

 Anyway, I have already started learning Spring 5.0 by following Spring 5.
-0: Beginner to Guru and will keep the momentum going in 2020 .
+0: Beginner to Guru and will keep the momentum going .
 If you use Spring, probably it's the best time to learn Spring 5.0.

 If you like books, you can also check out this list of advanced Spring Books for Java developers from Manning and Packt Publications.